speps/speps.github.io/content/articles/torus-trooper-part4.md

 Very simple, the good thing is that the original code already used masks for gameplay inputs.
 I just had to add another bit for exit and another one for pause.

-From the JS side, we have `keydown`/`keyup` events that map the masks to the final value:
+From the JS side, there are `keydown`/`keyup` events that map the masks to the final value:

 ```js
 function maskInput(code, enable) {